jaspreet1313/jaspreet-daily_blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->

  <h3 align='center'>Reading the excellent reports by seniors</h3>
 <p align="justify">Today I was reading the three report that was written by our seniors.
-1.The report is based on the language translator in which a group is trying to understand the role of lex and parser.
+The report is based on the language translator in which a group is trying to understand the role of lex and parser.
 It was  quite interesting to read .
 This report hooked me till the end to read.
 I learned if we combine technical terms  with real life things we will remember the things and learn more.
  </p>

  <!----------------------------------------------------------------------------------------------------------------------------->